akoutmos/telemetry_filter/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/telemetry_filter.svg)](http://hex.pm/packages/telemetry_filter) [![Build Status](https://travis-ci.org/akoutmos/telemetry_filter.svg?branch=master)](https://travis-ci.org/akoutmos/telemetry_filter)

-The purpose of this library is to filter out routes that shouldn't trigger Plug Telemetry events.
-This is useful for when you have routes where you do not Telemetry events triggered as not to pollute logs or metrics.
-For example, this may be useful when you are using something like Kubernetes or Prometheus and do not want your logs polluted with calls to "/health" and "/metrics" every 5 seconds (or how ever long the interval is set).
+The purpose of this library is to filter out routes that should not trigger Plug Telemetry events.
+The Plug Telemetry events are used by Phoenix Logger (https://hexdocs.pm/phoenix/Phoenix.Logger.html) to display response times for route invocations.
+This may be useful when you are using something like Kubernetes or Prometheus and do not want your logs polluted with calls to "/health" and "/metrics" every 5 seconds (or how ever long the interval is set).

 ## Installation